JSCR — JavaScript AI-Powered Code Runner

 - Below the minimum?
 If a detected toolchain is older than the minimum, that language is treated as unavailable — running such a snippet shows a clear "version too old" message (just like an unsupported Node version) while every other language keeps working.

-- Compiled languages run live too — Go/Java re-run on a 3 s idle debounce (never mid-keystroke).
+- Compiled languages run live too — Go, Java, Rust, C# and C++ re-compile+run on an idle debounce (never mid-keystroke).
 Turn this off per language with

 - Timeouts — native runs get a longer default (